 Man is a very complicated machine; he is really not a machine, but a big factory consisting of many different machines all working at different speeds, with different fuels, in different conditions. ~ Ouspensky

 As I have pointed out, in the fourth-way model in addition to the mind and the body there are also separate centers for movement, emotion, and sex, as well as two centers for higher consciousness.
-And there are parts to the four lower centers that are distinguished by the quality of attention.
-Attention can be mechanical, as we described in the spitting out of an opinion, or it can be fascinated or held as in watching a film, or it can held by an effort as in studying material for school that you don’t want to study.
+And there are parts to the lower centers that are distinguished by the quality of attention.
+Attention can be mechanical, as in the spitting out of an opinion, or it can be fascinated or held as in watching a film, or it can be held by an effort as in studying material for school that you don’t want to study.

 There are different theories about this, but in most modern-day theories sensations, emotions, sex, and sometimes mind are considered features of a body, but in the esoteric model we separate them not only because they function with different energies (a different energy allows a different perception) but because they vibrate with different worlds that exist outside of us.

 In movies when they portray futuristic robots that have the capacity for sex, the writers usually assume that to give their robots ‘sensors for pleasure’ is enough to mimic sex drive.
 But the human experience is different.
 We know that the drive for sex is more powerful than the drive for other sensual pleasures.
-This is so because the sex center, when we experience it, functions with a more powerful (and higher) energy than the energy that comes along with other pleasures.
+This is so because the sex center, when we experience it, functions with a more powerful (and higher) energy than the energy that comes with other pleasures.
 The drive for sex is not so much about pleasure as it is about the energy we feel when we experience that pleasure.
 Sex can motivate many other activities—everything really—because it is essentially energetic.